chuck-bear/awesome-berachain-validators/README.md

   * If you updated your cutting board and are worried about the status of the update, you can check the current status through a [contract call](https://docs.berachain.com/developers/contracts/berachef).
 Please see discussion [here](https://discord.com/channels/924442927399313448/1245159849986228284/1275152865089949781).
 * **I have questions on snapshots?**
   * More information [here](snapshots.md).

+## Contributing

+Your contributions are welcome!
+Please feel free to submit a Pull Request.

+### Changelog

+* 2023-09-23: Initial release
+* 2023-09-24: Added Validator Setup Guides and Community sections